 4. Don’t leave health and hygiene out of the equation.

 In industrial workplaces, safety conversations typically start with proper equipment operation or appropriate safety gear.
 While these are important procedures, you should never forget areas that are concerns in every workplace.
 Prioritizing hygiene in your workplace helps stop the spread of germs and illness.
 Plus when workers are healthier, they’re more alert and productive, which helps them work more safely overall.

 It can be easy for employees to forget to wash their hands enough, but posting signage in relevant areas can help — particularly in bathrooms, break rooms, or lunchrooms.
 Consider making anti-bacterial hand sanitizer available in all areas of the workspace.
 Last but not least, make sure employees are given an adequate number of paid sick days to help discourage people coming to work when they’re ill or contagious.

 5. Make sure you’re adequately prepared for emergencies.

 Emergency preparedness goes far beyond equipping your facilities with fire extinguishers and first-aid kits (although those are definitely important).
-It also means ensuring everyone knows at a moment’s notice what to do in the event of an emergency.
-In a panic, it’s difficult to remember exactly where the safety equipment is unless the information has been properly engrained in one’s mind.
+It also means ensuring everyone knows at a moment’s notice what to do in the event of an emergency, like when dealing with a road tanker truck loaded with flammable or corrosive chemicals.
+In a panic, it’s difficult to remember exactly where the safety equipment is unless the information has been properly ingrained in one’s mind.

 For your employees and staff, consider implementing frequent emergency drills and rehearsals.
 As with all aspects of safety protocol, the more this information is repeated and discussed, the more likely it is to be retained.
 You want your staff’s response to an emergency to be second nature, and practice is the best way to ensure that.